Applicable Tax Laws

 Securities, for example, are valued at the lowest price on a German stock exchange.
 See § 11 BewG.

 The valuation of domestic real estate is based on the fair market value (§§ 162 I 1, 177 BewG).
-The taxpayer does not determine the value himself but must complete special tax forms allowing the fiscal authority at the place where the property is located to determine the fair market value in special tax proceedings.
-Depending on the type of the real estate, the local fiscal authority assesses the value of domestic real estate based on
+The taxpayer does not determine the value himself but must complete special tax forms, allowing the local fiscal authority where the property is located to determine the fair market value in special tax proceedings.
+Depending on the type of real estate, the local fiscal authority assesses the value of domestic real estate based on

 - a comparative market research (in particular for a one- or two-family home),